pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ### Returns

-A new instance with an empty event dispatcher.
+New subscription instance with an empty event dispatcher.

 ## Unsubscribe

-Stop receiving updates from a Subscription or SubscriptionSet.
+Stop receiving updates from a `Subscription` or `SubscriptionSet`.

 ### Method(s)